 One of the states with the strictest licensing requirements for bounty hunters is Connecticut.
 Connecticut requires bounty hunters to get a license from the Commissioner of Public Safety before they are allowed to practice in the state.
 Getting a bounty hunting license in Connecticut is a lengthy and difficult process.
 Applicants have to complete at least 20 hours of training in criminal justice.
 In addition, they have to undergo at least eight hours of firearm training.
 In Connecticut, only licensed bounty hunters are allowed to search for and return a defendant to the court.

 Failing to appear in court and running the risk of involving a bounty hunter in your case is not in your best interest.
 Instead, it is much easier to comply with the court and appear for your court date.
-If you have further questions you can contact our office.
+If you have further questions you should consider contacting an attorney.